 SLSTs work alongside EPs to advise schools and parents on meeting educational needs and offer support including consultation and advice, assessment and direct interventions with individual and groups of children.
 They can offer a range of interventions including parent workshops, staff training and ‘surgeries’ to discuss individual learning needs.

-Staff groups: Traded Development Officer and Business Support – BSO
+Traded Services Support and Business Support – BSO

-Our TSDO is your primary contact for any and all queries regarding new and ongoing contracts.
-The TSDO primary duties are to assist in plans to establish this site and extend promotional arrangements, to review financial and business monitoring processes, and to enhance quality assurance and business intelligence systems.
+Our TSSO is your primary contact for any and all queries regarding new and ongoing contracts.
+The TSSO’s primary duties are to assist in plans to establish this site and extend promotional arrangements, to review financial and business monitoring processes, and to enhance quality assurance and business intelligence systems.

 Business Support Officers